Please ensure Javascript is enabled for purposes of website accessibility

 Outside of work and athletics, Caroline says she does not have much spare time with an 8-year-old too, but she still enjoys playing indoor cricket, her winter sport of choice.
 Any spare time she has is spent watching her son Tyler playing and training for basketball and going to Cub Scouts.

-Stephen is now studying, organising events and travelling extensively.
-Stephen's work has taken him all over the world - he has lived in places such as Asia, Europe and North America.
-Stephen reflects upon his journey often, and his work in Timor-Leste was rewarded with the Medalha Solidariedade which was presented by the President at the time, José Ramos-Horta.
+Until his retirement in mid-2023, the previous decade Steohen had worked as a CEO in healthcare and IT space.
+Stephen continued studying, organising events and travelling extensively.
+Stephen's work had taken him all over the world - having lived in places such as Asia, Europe and North America.
+Stephen reflected upon his journey often, and his work in Timor-Leste for which he was rewarded with the Medalha Solidariedade which was presented by the President at the time, José Ramos-Horta.

 Stephen was also pivotal in his role as the LOC Regional Manager for the World Athletics Cross Country Championships - Bathurst 2023.
 His contacts, knowledge and skills were crucial in the delivery of the event.